 Taking advantage of your social media presence can yield great results.
 And I am not the only one thinking that.

 Here’s what Hugh Beaulac, a content and social media specialist at MC2 says on the power of Instagram:

-The B2B niche is competitive in 2020, so marketers need to seek out new alternative ways for business promotion and lead generation.
+The B2B niche is competitive, so marketers need to seek out new alternative ways for business promotion and lead generation.
 With over one billion active users, Instagram is a great place for finding new B2B clients even though it’s an underrated marketing tool for B2B companies.Hugh Beaulac

 Today, over 83% of users discover new products and services on Instagram, so building brand awareness is a must if you stay ahead of your competitors.
 The more people know about your business and service, the more potential customers you can acquire.